PyTorch vs TensorFlow

 Which is more popular, PyTorch or TensorFlow?

 Popularity varies by community and use case.
-PyTorch tends to be favored in contexts that prioritize ML engineers and researchers training custom models, while TensorFlow has strong adoption among teams focused on Teams deploying to production or mobile/edge devices.
+PyTorch tends to be favored in contexts that prioritize all training and research code, while TensorFlow has strong adoption among teams focused on production ML pipelines, especially on Google Cloud.
 Rather than following popularity alone, choose the tool that best fits your specific requirements.
-Both are actively maintained and have robust communities, so you will find ample documentation, tutorials, and support regardless of which you choose.
+Both are actively maintained and have active communities, so you will find ample documentation, tutorials, and support regardless of which you choose.

 Explore More AI Tools